 To that end, signing up for the Azure DevOps for Agile at Scale course ensures every team member knows how to use the suite to achieve your objectives.

 Teams belonging to companies like Cargill and Swiss Re have been reaping the benefits of adopting the relatively affordable (compared to AWS) Azure DevOps to scale.
 They’re not only able to deploy faster, but looking from the outside, you’d also never believe they had any downtimes.

-Starting with Microsoft Azure fundamentals for nontechnical staff makes it possible to incorporate everyone under one roof (application).
-This helps since scaling will involve more players than just developers.
 And finally, staying up to date and holding appraisal meetings with stakeholders using firsthand data will complete the agile trait of including the customer.